In order to evaluate if reported issues follow Testlio standards, all issue reports are automatically graded.

 10. What should I do if I still have questions about some specific changes in my issue reports?

 First, reach out to your test lead directly to discuss the cases through.
-If the solution is not clear, feel free to ask help from the community team.
+If the solution is not clear, feel free to ask help from the Network team.

 Most importantly - don't worry solely about the ratings.
 Aim for creating value and you will do great!